 - Development Budget

 - Overall Investment

 Innovation & Complexity

-- Long battery life vs small and lightweight: Extending the product lifetime requires an innovative chip choice, advanced power management, intermediate RF communication, etc.
+- Long battery life vs small and lightweight: Extending lifetime requires innovative chip choice, advanced power management, intermediate RF communication, etc.

 - Low-cost price / large volume production: Requires low-cost components, a reduction of parts, and integration of functions.
-In addition, the minimization of risks increases the validation and test period.
+In addition, risks need to minimize increasing the validation and test period.

-- Certification: Some product categories, like medical devices, require certifications that take time to complete
+- Certification: Some product categories, like medical devices, require time-consuming certifications.

 Our priority is to maximize your project success.
-Often the feasibility study is needed to make well-informed decisions.
-Because these decisions will have a big impact on the overall development budget, we give rough budget bandwidths before we start the study.
+Often the feasibility study is needed to make informed desitions.
+Because these desitions will have a big impact on the overall development budget we give rough budget bandwidths before we start the study.
 You can download a free example here, and read more about all the aspects below